Mark-Pearson1/ActivityClientWebApi/README.md

 5) Ensure WebAPI is running.
 6) Enter in cmd `ng serve --o`.

-This should be displayed in your browser
+This should be displayed in your browser:
 ![image](https://user-images.githubusercontent.com/62523135/110736427-90641b00-827b-11eb-866e-881148b401b3.png)

 ### Activity Client Use